apache/cordova-plugin-splashscreen/README.md

 ## Supported Platforms

-- Android
-  __Note__: Android implementation has been moved to the core framework.
-    If using `cordova-android@10.x` or earlier, use `cordova-plugin-splashscreen@6.x` If using `cordova-android@11.x` or later and exclusively developing for Android, this plugin can be uninstalled.
 - Windows (`cordova-windows` version >= 4.4.0 is required)
-  __Note__: Extended splashscreen does not require the plugin on Windows (as opposed to Android) in case you don't use the plugin API, i.e. programmatic hide/show.
+  __Note__: Extended splashscreen does not require the plugin on Windows in case you don't use the plugin API, i.e. programmatic hide/show.
 - Browser

 ## Platform Splash Screen Image Configuration